-You can use the Government's State Pension Age calculator (www.gov.uk/calculate-state-pension) to find out your State Pension Age.
+You can use the Government's State Pension Age tool (www.gov.uk/state-pensionage) to check your State Pension Age.

 Your State Pension Age may change in the future.
 If it does, this would also change your Normal Pension Age in the LGPS for benefits built up from 1 April 2014.
 Once your LGPS pension is being paid to you, any subsequent change in your State Pension Age will not affect your Normal Pension Age in the LGPS.